enricoclemente/tesi/experiments_singlegpu/datasets/README.md

-# Custom Datasets
+# Datasets

+This folder contains all the dataset classes implementations, utils functions, statistics made on them and so on.
-This guide explain the main structure of custom datasets classes.
-Since every dataset has its features, go to the comments of the relative class to understand better.
+Since every dataset has its own features, go to the comments of the relative class to understand better.

+## Custom Datasets

-## Parameters
+### Parameters

-## Standard attributes
+### Standard attributes

 Every dataset has the following attributes

 - classes = list of class names (strings)
 - classes_map = map of classes with relative indices {'class name': index }
 - classes_count = map of classes with relative number of images {'class name': # of images }
-- targets = list of integer where for every image in the dataset it says its class; often ints since you will use classifier to predict a number for the relative class.
+- targets = list of integers where for every image in the dataset it says its class index (see classes_map to know mapping between class_name and index)
 - metadata = list of maps with the following keys
   - split
   - img_name
   - img_folder
   - target

-# Final Dataset (SocialProfilePictures)
+##  Final Dataset (SocialProfilePictures)

 ### Classes hierarchy

 The structure is:

 - level0
   - level1
     - level2
       - level3
-For every level0 the deepest sub level is the "last level"
+For every level0 category, the deepest sub level is the "last level"

 Classes are:

 - people
   - selfie
   - nonselfie
 - scenes
   - indoor
     - sun397 level2
       - sun397 level3
   - outdoor_natural
     - sun397 level2
       - sun397 level3
   - outdoor_man-made
     - sun397 level2
       - sun397 level3
 - other
   - pets
     - cat
       - 12 cats species
     - dog
       - 37 dogs species
   - cartoon
-        - 100 famous people names
   - art
     - drawings
     - engraving
     - iconography
     - painting
     - sculpture

 ### CSV: Images

 It contains all the metada of the images that will present in the dataset

 Fields:

 - original_dataset: name of the original dataset
 - img_folder: path to the image folder
 - img_name: name of the image file